 If your product-based business gets loads of traffic and engagement but there’s still much to be desired when it comes to the $$ in your bank account, you may be missing a crucial step: Reaching out to people who are almost convinced and ready to make a purchase.

 Rather than simply targeting new customers, set aside time to reach out to those who are almost sold… but backed out at the last minute.
 They’re the warmer leads—the ones who are so, so close but still need an extra push.

-How to keep track of abandoned carts: There are e-commerce platforms (Shopify) that allows you to send an email to shoppers with abandoned carts.
+How to keep track of abandoned carts: There are e-commerce platforms (Shopify) that allow you to send an email to shoppers with abandoned carts.
 This is a powerful tool so make sure you make the most out of it.

 But when you just sell, sell, sell without giving value, then it will definitely shine through how you market your offers.

 People are now more intuitive in detecting when a business is insincere.
 And with how easy it is to spread testimonials, comments, and views, they’ll be also quick in calling out brands on their BS.